vimeo/psalm/docs/security_analysis/avoiding_false_positives.md

 echo takesInput("hello"); // No error
 ```

-Here we’re telling Psalm that a function’s taintedness is wholly depenedent on the input to the function.
+Here we’re telling Psalm that a function’s taintedness is wholly dependent on the input to the function.

 If you're familiar with [immutability in Psalm](https://psalm.dev/articles/immutability-and-beyond) then this general idea should be familiar, since a pure function is one where the output is wholly dependent on its input.
 Unsurprisingly, all functions marked `@psalm-pure` _also_ specialize the taintedness of their output based on input: